mulderp/mulderp.github.com/_posts/2014-06-01-visual-languages.md

 ## Processing.JS

-The idea of visualizing things with D3 is a bit different.
+The idea of visualizing things with Processing is a bit different.
 With Processing, you control drawing more in an imperative way.
 Processing has been around for a quite a while, and plays an increasingly important role in the [DIY or maker](http://en.wikipedia.org/wiki/Maker_culture) culture.

 To understand the background of Processing, let's look at this code: